eltociear/website/source-materials/framework-outline-revisions/tier-0/treaty-for-our-only-home/31-treaty-for-our-only-home-outline.md

 # Treaty for Our Only Home v1.0

 ## Vision
 Humanity faces a **polycrisis**: cascading failures in climate, economic, and political systems threaten global stability.
 From rising seas to supply chain collapses, from disinformation wars to pandemic risks, our outdated 20th-century institutions are failing to manage 21st-century challenges.
 This framework, the **Treaty for Our Only Home**, is the coordinated **response to the polycrisis**, a blueprint to evolve from a system that generates crises to one that generates resilience.
-It transforms global governance from nation-state competition into an agile, legitimate, and cooperative ecosystem, ensuring ecological integrity, fostering intergenerational equity, and inviting every voice to co-create a civilization of stewardship and conscience.
+It transforms global governance from nation-state competition into an agile, legitimate, and cooperative ecosystem, ensuring ecological integrity, fostering intergenerational equity, and inviting every voice to build a civilization of stewardship and conscience.

 ## Core Principles
 1. **Subsidiarity & Polycentrism**: Governance at the lowest effective level, with global coordination for planetary issues, recognizing cities, corporations, and civil society.